Skip to content

 The Renters’ Right Act will give tenants new protections, and greater security and stability.
 Changes come into effect from 1 May 2026 and include an end to in-year rent rises and Section 21 ‘no-fault’ eviction notices, and an end to bidding wars and discrimination against families receiving benefits.
 Private renters will be able to appeal excessive above-market rent increases that try to force them out and landlords can no longer unreasonably refuse tenants’ requests to have a pet.

-The government is due to publish a guide for tenants shortly.
+Read the government guidance for tenants at housinghub.campaign.gov.uk/renting-is-changing-private-tenants.
 The charity Shelter has useful information on its website page Renters’ Rights Act – changes for private tenants and also has a video about the Renters’ Rights Act.